biograph-health/interview-platform-external-asrtdd/README.md

 ## Scenario

 Your company aims to simplify cloud infrastructure provisioning by developing a CLI tool.
-The tool should automate the creation and delete S3 resources using Terraform.
+The tool should automate the creation and deletion S3 resources using Terraform.

 ## Prerequisites